-- Chpt.1: Using Preinstalled App as Workflow User
+- Chpt.1: Using the Preinstalled App as Workflow User

-In Chapter 3, we have added the Swimlane of “Boss” so that the Boss of the applicant became able to participate in the processing of travel request.
-Then, ideas for improving the App would come out, such as “Is it good enough that all that Boss does is just to look over the request?”
-For the final round of this tutorial, I will introduce you the implementation of “Split” which changes the token destination according to the conditions.
-This would greatly enhance the expressiveness of the App.
+In Chapter 3 we added the Boss Swimlane allowing the applicant’s supervisor to participate in the travel request process.
+When that happens, you might start having ideas to improve the App, such as whether or not it is sufficient for the supervisor to just look over the request.
+For the final instalment of this tutorial, I will introduce you to the implementation of splitting, which changes the token’s destination according to the conditions.
+This will greatly enhance the expressive power of the App.

-Making the Boss being able to “Reject” the request
+Making the Boss able to Reject the request

-In the state now, a travel request cannot be rejected.
-The Boss should be able to choose whether to “approve” or “reject” a request after reading its content at the “Approve” Task.
-Let’s create this option of “reject”.
+In the current state a travel request cannot be rejected.
+The supervisor should be able to choose whether to approve or reject a request after reading its contents in the Approve Task.
+Let’s create this option.

 Editing Workflow diagram